 Winds from the north-east quadrant will approach over the low-rise buildings of Neutral Bay, St. Leonards Park, and the Bradfield Highway.
 Though taller than most surrounding structures, the South Building is partially in the wake of the Rydges Hotel and the North Building.
 Given the alignment of the north-north-east winds and the walkway to the east of the development, marginally accelerated flow can be expected along the eastern frontages due to channelling between the proposed development and the high-rise massing to the east.
 North-east winds reaching the north-east apex of the proposed buildings will tend to move horizontally across the north and east façades, Figure 6, with the link connecting North and South Buildings restricting the flow through the gap.
-Some of the downwash flow generated on the east façade of the South Building.
+Some of the downwash flow generated on the east façade of the South Building will reach the ground-level creating slightly windier conditions along the east aspect of the South Building.
 An awning extending across the east façade of the South Building would assist in deflecting some of the vertical flow and shielding the South Building entries at the eastern frontages.